Enjoy the Spanish sunshine on a family holiday to the Costa del Sol

 Start planning your trip by looking for family-friendly holiday lettings in the Costa del Sol.
 Nerja is one of the most popular towns in the Costa del Sol for families.
 It's great if you have slightly older kids who love exploring, as there are lots of options for adventure.
 Kayaking is very popular here, with unusual rock formations, waterfalls and even sea caves to discover.
 Another good choice for a kid-friendly town in the Costa del Sol is Estepona.
 The sea here is one of the best areas for dolphin-watching, and you're just 50 km from Gibraltar if you'd like to go and see the famous monkeys.

-Find Family holiday in Costa del Sol
+Find Family Holidays in Costa del Sol

 The best things to do in the Costa del Sol with kids